Regulatory Resource for Actuaries: Life & Annuity

 wider array of advice relationships.

-Labor Fiduciary Rule – Extension of Transition Period
+Department of Labor Fiduciary Rule – Fifth Circuit Court of

 IFRS Standards are set by the International Accounting Standards Board and are used primarily by publically accountable companies—those listed on a stock exchange and by financial institutions, such as banks.
 A full listing of Standards can be found at this page, along with links